 Again, in Luke, chapter 14, Jesus said, "For whoever exalts himself will be abased, and he who humbles himself will be exalted."
 And, once more, in Matthew, chapter 16, He said, "If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
 For whoever desires to save his life will lose it, and whoever loses his life for My sake [give up control to me] will find it."
 [Brackets added]

-105.1 - The Comparison: So, from these and other verses in the New Testament, we can easily understand that redemptive faith is essentially a very profound humility which causes us to confide ourselves to the care of our Savior and our Creator.
+105.1 - The Comparison: So, from these and other verses in the New Testament, we can easily understand that redemptive faith is essentially a very profound humility which causes us to confide ourselves to the care of our Savior in the sense that we embrace His values and guidence for life.
 Obviously, this is the exact opposite of the sin impulse which causes us to trust only in our self.

 105.2 - True Conversion: So,the faith which saves our soul is the willingness to give up our sovereignty over our own life, and willingly place ourselves under the control of our Savior.
 This is true conversion to Christ and the real salvation of the soul.

-When we correctly understand that redemptive faith is merely influential humility, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in [entrusts himself to]Him should not perish but have everlasting life. " [Brackets added]
+When we correctly understand that redemptive faith is a true willingness to embrace all that God has for us, including the renewal of our character essence, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in [entrusts himself to]Him should not perish but have everlasting life. " [Brackets added]

 Behold, the "Life Tree of Faith."
-Like "The Death Tree" of sin, it is also composed of both an inner motive, and the real and tangible expressions of that motive.
-And also, as with sin, it is the motive that first comes into play.
-It is the motive of faith which first acquits us at God's judgement seat.
+Like "The Death Tree of Sin," it is also composed of both an inner motive, and the outer and tangible expressions of that motive.
+And also, as it is the motive of sin which condemns us, it is the motive of faith which first acquits us at God's judgement seat.
 Our obedient works of faith are simply the evidence of that redemptive inner motive.